WebDev-Ayush/Gesture_Friendly/README.md

 * Incorporate feedback mechanism to make the model more robust
 * Add more sign languages

-## Status
-Project is: _finished_.
-Our team was the winner of the UNT Hackaton 2019.
-You can find the our final submission post on [devpost](https://rebrand.ly/754c5).

 ## Contact
 Created by me with my teammates [Ayush Bisht](https://github.com/WebDev-Ayush)